MMED 400. Research Rotations. 0 Unit.

 The course will include a combination of interactive lectures, research presentations, related journal club article, and group projects with presentations.
-Topics to be covered include: bioenergetics/oxidative phosphorylation, carbohydrate metabolism; lipid and lipoprotein metabolism, amino acid and nucleotide metabolism; integrative regulation of metabolism; and principals of pharmacology.
+Topics to be covered include: bioenergetics/oxidative phosphorylation, carbohydrate metabolism; lipid and lipoprotein metabolism, amino acid and nucleotide metabolism.

 MMED 413.
 Nucleic Acids, Gene Expression, and Gene Regulation.
 2 Units.